mz3r0/software-engineering-theory/Programming paradigms & types of languages.md

 ## Unstructured vs Structured

-**Non-structured programming** is the historically earliest programming paradigm capable of creating Turing-complete algorithms (citation needed).
-It is often contrasted with the structured programming paradigm, in particular with the use of **goto statements** or equivalent.
-The distinction was particularly stressed by the publication of the influential "Go To Statement Considered Harmful" open letter in 1968 by Dutch computer scientist Edsger W. Dijkstra, who coined the term "structured programming".
+**Non-structured programming** (also called unstructured programming) refers to programming before the structured programming paradigm was widely adopted, and it is capable of expressing Turing-complete algorithms.
+It is often contrasted with structured programming, particularly because non-structured programming frequently relies on unconditional jumps (e.g. **goto statements**) or equivalent control-flow mechanisms rather than higher-level constructs like loops, conditionals, and block structures.
+The distinction between non-structured and structured programming was made prominent by Edsger W. Dijkstra’s open letter “Go To Statement Considered Harmful”, published in Communications of the ACM in March 1968.
+In that letter, Dijkstra criticized the overuse of goto and advocated restricting control flow to better-understood structures.
+He also is credited with coining the term “structured programming.”

 There are both high- and low-level programming languages that use non-structured programming.
 Some include JOSS, FOCAL, TELCOMP, assembly languages, MS-DOS batch files, and early versions of BASIC, Fortran, COBOL, and MUMPS.
+Source: Wikipedia

 **Structured programming** (aka modular programming) is a programming paradigm aimed at improving the clarity, quality and development time of a computer program by making extensive use of the structured control flow constructs of selection (if/then/else) and repetition (while and for), block structures, and subroutines.
 Code becomes more efficient and easy to understand.
 It is possible to do structured programming in any programming language.